supa2/Automaton/The-timer-machine.md

 #include <Automaton.h>

 // Run a countdown timer for 70 seconds, display the remaining time on
-// the serial monitor and activate an led when the timer finishes
+// the serial monitor and activate a relay when the timer finishes

 Atm_timer countdown;
 Atm_led relay;